 You’ll meet your group regularly over the next few months to plan your project and you’ll have three days to deliver it.
 This is a real life project where you’ll be able to develop your leadership and business skills whilst helping others.

 The History of The Award

-The Award is inspired by the life of Mark Scott, a 16-year old schoolboy who was murdered in 1995 in an unprovoked sectarian attack.
+1996: The Award is inspired by the life of Mark Scott, a 16-year old schoolboy who was murdered in 1995 in an unprovoked sectarian attack.

-After a few years, the Trustees of The Mark Scott Foundation decided to develop and focus exclusively on The Mark Scott Leadership for Life Award.
-Through the Award the Foundation helped to bring together young people often separated by different backgrounds, sectarianism, racism or territorialism.
+1998: The trustees of the Mark Scott Foundation decided to develop the Mark Scott Leadership for Life Award and bring together young people often separated by their backgrounds, sectarianism, racism or territorialism.

 The Outward Bound Trust has partnered and supported The Mark Scott Foundation from the very beginning of the Award.